RoseLeighton/HackableDEF/md/book.md

 such as safety or health, to sharing economy initiatives.
 Our goal was to try to understand who initiated these projects, what the issues were they are occupied with, and how they tackled them.

+<div class="streams"><hr class="streams" />
+Although many of these projects were initiated by citizens or professionals, many of them operated in cooperation with a variety of institutional stakeholders
+<hr class="streams" /></div>

 Some of these projects were initiated by citizens, others by professionals.
 Some rely on voluntary actions, or are financed by state